dophamine/flappy.js/README.md

 # flappy
-Experiment with popular game written on js
+Experiment with popular game written on js, Jquery, GSAP